Neatsville, Kentucky: History

-The community was settled in the early 1800s by the Neats, with Randolph Neat being the first to acquire land there.
+The community was settled in the early 1800s by the Neat family, with Rudolf Neat being the first to acquire land there.
 As it expanded, the community grew to encompass several stores, a hotel, a doctor's office, mills, a sawmill, distilleries, a saloon, a salt works, a cooper shop, a carding machine, and a Masonic Lodge.
 (Note: "An act to incorporate Neatsville Lodge, No. 192, of Free and Accepted Masons.")

 It was incorporated as a town on February 23, 1847.
 Its post office was established on March 13, 1844, and closed in 1886.
 In 1848 the town's population was estimated to be around 50, and in 1876 the town's population was estimated at 60.
 The Masonic Lodge was relocated to Pellyton in 1917.

 Relocations

-Sometime circa 1900–1902, a significant flood decimated the town, necessitating its relocation from the north bank to the south bank of the Green River, at which time the former location was abandoned.
+Sometime between 1901 and 1902, a significant flood devastated the town, necessitating its relocation from the north bank to the south bank of the Green River.
+At that time, the former location was abandoned.
 Erosion had occurred in the foundations of the buildings in the former location due to the flooding.
 A 1916 local account of the town's former site after the flooding characterized it as "nearly obliterated" and "in ruins".

 Neatsville was later relocated to its present location sometime in the 1960s, when the Green River was impounded to enable the creation of the Green River Reservoir.